Sitecore/marketplace-starter/README.md

 This project is the starter template for building Sitecore Marketplace extensions.
 It demonstrates five extension points: **Custom Field**, **Dashboard Widget**, **Fullscreen**, **Pages Context Panel**, and **Standalone**.
 Each extension point has its own UI and integration with the Sitecore Marketplace SDK.

----

 ## 🧩 Extension Points

 ### 1. Custom Field Extension

 - **Location:** `pages/custom-field-extension/index.tsx`
 - **Description:**
-  Provides a button-based UI for selecting preset options in Sitecore XM Cloud custom fields.
+  Provides a button-based UI for selecting preset options to showcase how to update field values.
-  - Initializes the Marketplace SDK client using a custom hook.
+  - Initializes the Marketplace SDK client.
-  - Fetches the current field value with client.getValue() and displays it.
-  - Presents predefined options as buttons (Option A, Option B, Option C).
-  - On selection, updates the field value using client.setValue(selected) and closes the app after a short delay.
+  - On button click,, updates the field value using client.setValue(selected) and closes the app after a short delay.
-  - Displays loading and error states for better user feedback.

 ---